 - No physical ownership: You don’t own the actual metal, which means you can’t use it for personal needs like jewellery or emergency collateral.

-How Silver ETFs work
+How Silver ETFs work?

-Silver ETFs hold physical silver in secured vaults.
+Silver ETFs hold physical silver in secure vaults.
 The price of a Silver ETF moves in correlation with silver’s market price.
 Investors can buy and sell Silver ETFs on stock exchanges.
 Each unit represents a fixed quantity of silver.

 Pros and cons of silver ETFs